After ten years in Austin, Texas, and nearly ten seasons

 suspected that I would come back to teach at my

-alma mater, but I did know that there would be a time I
+undergraduate alma mater, but I did know that there would be

-With fondness looking back and enthusiasm looking
+In 2013, with fondness looking back and enthusiasm looking

-forward, I'm thrilled to say, I have been asked to join the History
+forward, I was thrilled to be asked to join the Department of History at Saint

 Louis University.
 That's right: after three years of

 teaching in the Department of Classics at Georgetown, I've

 now moved from the oldest Jesuit university in the U.S. to

 the second oldest Jesuit university.
 I've also joined an